 To indulge in a yogurt facial, follow these steps: First, wash your face.
 When you’re finished slathering and splashing, smooth some creamy, natural yogurt over your face and neck.
 The yogurt will lock in the moisture from washing your face.
 Let the mixture refresh your skin for about ten minutes, and then rinse it off.

 The lactic acid, a natural alpha hydroxy acid, in the yogurt helps smooth and exfoliate skin.
 Make sure to use a thick kind with active cultures for the ultimate beauty benefits.
 Strain the mixture if it’s too runny.

-Too much time spent basking in summer’s glow, you sun god or goddess?
+Too much time spent basking in summer’s glow?
 Nourish your achy sunburn naturally with yogurt.
 The zinc in yogurt helps cool the harsh bite of a sunburn.

 Add a few drops of soothing chamomile essential oil to about a handful of organic yogurt.
 Rub the calming concoction over your sunburned skin and let it sit for 10 to 15 minutes before rinsing it off.

 Beware, pimples!
 Yogurt contains natural antibacterial and anti-fungal properties.
 To get rid of those nasty blotches, rub a dab of the creamy stuff into acne-prone areas.
 Let the yogurt work its zit-zapping magic and then rinse it off after 30 minutes.

 A regular beauty regime with a yogurt facial mask will help keep skin cleansed, which will also reduce irritating breakouts.

 When used regularly, yogurt has mild bleaching powers that can smooth out discoloration.
 Reduce blotches and age spots associated with sunburn by rubbing a few tablespoons of yogurt mixed with a squeeze of lemon juice onto skin for 30 minutes, and then rinsing off the mixture.
 Repeat three times a week.